Covid Information Waterland

 - At the harbour office you can desinfect your hands before you enter.

 - You need to have a mouth mask if you want to enter the harbour office/toilets/sail maker/yacht service.
+The maximum number of guests allowed per location is stated on the door.

 - Don't forget your harbor card and bring coins to top it up at the toilet building (location Waterland)